AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth.md

 ### Sparkplug Node address is a security identifier

-During the development of the auth service I have realised that a Sparkplug Node is a security principal.
+During the development of the cmdesc service I have realised that a Sparkplug Node is a security principal.
 Node address information should live in the Auth service; a Node address is simply an alternative identifier for the principal.